-- The studio programme explores cultural, management, perceptual, process and psychological issues, and an understanding of the role of the design engineer in society.
+- The studio programme explores cultural, management, perceptual, process and psychological issues, offering a curriculum relevant to the needs of industry and an understanding of the role of the design engineer in society.

-You will attend lectures, seminars and tutorials and take part in lab, project, team and studio work and workshops.
+You will attend lectures, seminars and tutorials and take part in lab, project, team and studio work, industrial visits, and workshops.

 - Core research skills for postgraduates